arun-1993/Subtitle-Converter/README.md

 convertsubtitle sourcefile destinationfile
 ```

-If the destination file is not provided, the source file name will be used with the `srt` extension regardless of the source file's extension.
+If the destination file is not provided, the source file name will be used with the `srt` extension as the destination file regardless of the source file's extension.